 Scope note:

-This property associates an instance of socExx Trigger Event Template with the instance of E52 Time-span which is specified by the template as the time-span for the planned activity.
+This property associates an instance of socExx Trigger Event Template with the instance of E52 Time-span which is specified by the template as being the time-span for the planned activity.

 Examples:

-The template specifying my wedding (socE4 Trigger Event Template), specifies (socPxx specifies time-span) the the wedding takes place between 14:00 and 23:00 of the 12th of August 2006 (E52 Time-span).
+The template specifying my wedding (socE4 Trigger Event Template), specifies (socPxx specifies time-span) the wedding will take place between 14:00 and 23:00 on the 12th of August 2006 (E52 Time-span).

 In First Order Logic: